 Early retirees sometimes like to pity those who have to work.
 Yet perhaps we should empathize with those who are lost and haven’t found something they truly love to do (point #1).
 It’s impossible to all be great humanitarians working tirelessly until the age of 65.
 It’s easier just to give up and tell the world how fabulous your life is, and how you’ve retired on your “own” terms.

-Manage Your Finances In One Place: The best way to build wealth is to get a handle on your finances by signing up with Personal Capital.
-They are a free online tool which aggregates all your financial accounts in one place so you can see where you can optimize your finances.
-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
-The best feature is the 401K Fee Analyzer which is saving me over $1,700 a year in portfolio fees I had no idea I was paying.
-Personal Capital takes less than one minute to sign up and is the most valuable tool I’ve found to help people achieve financial independence.
+Manage Your Finances In One Place: One of the best way to become financially independent is to get a handle on your finances by signing up with Personal Capital.
+They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
+Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
+Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+I can also see how much I’m spending and saving every month through their cash flow tool.